top of page

 and Community Advocates

 On June 8, 2024, NNJCF arranged oral history interviews with the living women in the mural and community partners.
-In the interviews, Kia Miller, Toni Thornton Miller, Hali Cooper, Charles Cobb, former City of Englewood Councilman and Lil Corcoran, Executive Director of the Women’s Rights Information Center, describe their experiences as members of the Englewood community who participated in the Black Women’s Mural’s creation process.
+In the interviews, Kia Miller, Toni Thornton Miller, Hali Cooper, Charles Cobb, City of Englewood Councilman and Lil Corcoran, Executive Director of the Women’s Rights Information Center, describe their experiences as members of the Englewood community who participated in the Black Women’s Mural’s creation process.

 Miller, Thornton Miller, and Cooper also describe their connections to Englewood, their experiences with being painted on the mural, and the learnings they want mural visitors to leave with after visiting the mural.
 Cobb and Corcoran share some of Englewood’s history, talk in detail about being community advocates for the mural, and discuss the impact the mural has had on Englewood’s community.